sandeepKuraria/sandeepKuraria/README.md

 # gitdemoprivate
-This is my private repo
+This is my public repo